This post may contain affiliate links. Please read our disclosure policy.

 The recipe is dead easy and my whole family loves this chicken.
 It will likely be the easiest chicken dinner you’ll ever make.
 No marinade, no fancy ingredients, just a sprinkling of spices that are likely in your pantry already.

-I like to serve this chicken with the Italian Rice Pilaf from my cookbook and a salad, but it would also work well with coleslaw, pasta salad, or potato salad.
+I like to serve these Italian seasoned chicken thighs with the Italian Rice Pilaf from my cookbook and a salad, but it would also work well with coleslaw, pasta salad, or potato salad.
 Every time I serve a platter of Italian baked chicken for dinner it disappears so fast I can hardly make it back for seconds!

 This is a meal that makes both kids and adults happy and for that reason it’s definitely a winner.